georgetown-cset/Compute_Survey_2022/README.md

-# 💽 CSET-HAI 2022 Compute Survey Repository
+# 💽 CSET 2022 Compute Survey Repository

-This repository includes all associated materials for the compute survey run by CSET and HAI in June and July of 2022.
+This repository includes all associated materials for the compute survey run by CSET in June and July of 2022.
 Specifically, this repository hosts:

 1. 🙋 SQL scripts used for identifying potential respondents in the population of interest;
 2. ❓ The survey instrument; and